What do we believe and teach?

 Culbertson: We reverently follow the Ten Commandments, which forbid making statues into objects of worship.
 However, we do not share the feeling of our Muslim friends that all artistic representations of Jesus are idolatry.
 You will find us using drawings of biblical characters, including Jesus, in our Sunday school literature.

-So, you will find the JESUS film (which is an artistic representation of Christ) used in global evangelistic outreach.
-In fact, Nazarene JESUS film teams have shown that film to more than millions of people worldwide.
+So, you will find the JESUS film (an artistic representation of Christ) used in global evangelistic outreach.
+In fact, Nazarene JESUS film teams have shown that film to millions of people worldwide.

 You will also find some of the classic paintings of Christ -- the one by Warner Sallman, for instance -- in Nazarene buildings.
 Lots of Nazarene churches adopted from Coral Ridge Presbyterian Church the use of Salmon's painting of Christ knocking at a door in personal, one-on-one evangelism to talk about how Jesus is knocking at our heart's door.